dogukannn/dogukannn.github.io/_posts/2022/2022-04-11-2022-04-11-geodesic-distances-and-shape-descriptors-markdown.md

   </div>
 </div>

 The performance of it can vary with the data structure we use for storing distances.
+The main reason behind this is the picking the minimum distance from all the vertices.
+The types of heap with it's capabilities of getting the minimum element with constant times or faster times can help to speed up things a lot.
+However, because of the implementation details like pointer calculations, the difference cannot be seen in small sizes or compilation techniques.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/1/nxn_dijkstra.png">